MikeAgb/LeetCode/README.md

 You must write an algorithm with O(log n) runtime complexity.

+## 36. Valid Sudoku (Medium)

+Determine if a 9 x 9 Sudoku board is valid.
+Only the filled cells need to be validated according to the following rules:

+Each row must contain the digits 1-9 without repetition.
+Each column must contain the digits 1-9 without repetition.
+Each of the nine 3 x 3 sub-boxes of the grid must contain the digits 1-9 without repetition.

 ## 59. Spiral Matrix II (Medium)

 Given a positive integer n, generate an n x n matrix filled with elements from 1 to n2 in spiral order.